clawfire/portfolio/content/_posts/2025-05-27-openai-mcp-server-integration-a-new-era-in-ai.md

 layout: post
 title: "OpenAI MCP Server Integration: A New Era in AI"
 description: |
-  The AI landscape is evolving fast—and today, OpenAI’s MCP (Model Customization Platform) server integration is opening the door to a whole new era of flexibility and interoperability.
+  The AI landscape is evolving fast—and today, OpenAI’s MCP (Model Context Protocol) server integration is opening the door to a whole new era of flexibility and interoperability.
 Whether you’re a tech company, a travel agency, or a SaaS provider, this is a shift you can’t afford to ignore.
 date: 2025-05-27T12:38:02.968Z
 featured_image: img/2025/05/Image d'intelligence artificielle.jpg
 published: true